 Even if you are not paying extras, you will still want to have some budget allocated toward expenses associated with facilitating extras.
 You’ll need to print release forms, setup check-in tables, have a designated holding area for the extras to wait in, and have a dedicated team member such as a Production Assistant or Extras Coordinator to be with the background actors at all times.
 Depending on how long they will be on set and at what times, you may also need to provide extras with a meal or two.

 Recruit, Recruit, Recruit!

 Depending on the size of your budget and where your production is located you may be able to utilize a casting company (such as Central Casting) to help you recruit background actors.
 Companies like this are a great tool that can help you fill very specific needs (i.e. 50 blond cheerleaders that can all do the splits) However, if you are on a limited budget, or more crucially, filming in an area that is not known for film production (basically anywhere that is not in California, New York, Georgia, or a few other places) it’s going to be tough to find a good casting company.
 However, don’t despair!
 It is still possible to find great background actors, it’s just going to take a little more personal networking and communication.
-For more info on recruiting extras, check out this great guide to finding background actors.

 On Set - Working with Background Actors

 You’ve done your recruiting homework and now have a list of confirmed contacts that are ready to be extras in your film.
 Here are some key tips for managing the process of filming with extras:

 The rule of thumb when it comes to communicating with extras is to repeat any important instructions at least three times.
 For instance, send everyone an email several weeks ahead of time, another email two days before, and then a final email 18-24hrs before they are supposed to arrive.
 These emails should contain as many details as possible without being overwhelming.
 At a minimum, you should address the following questions that background actors might have: